 There are so many companies and organizations that it’s never going to be an issue of “sell my soul and write for this company or not put food on the table.”
 If you don’t want to work with a company, then just don’t!
 Keep pitching until you find more companies you DO want to work with.

 And the same thing goes for current clients, too.
-If you’ve been working with a client for a while and they’re making you crazy or you’re not enjoying the work anymore, give them a bit of notice…and stop working with them.
+If you’ve been working with a client for a while and they’re making you crazy or you’re not enjoying the work anymore, turn in your latest project, give them a bit of notice…and stop working with them.

 Human beings tend to fall into the trap of thinking that our narrow field of vision encompasses the whole world.
-New and would-be copywriters fall into this trap very easily, thinking that the few companies that they’re noticing encompass all of the companies that are looking for copywriters.
+New and would-be copywriters fall into this trap very easily.
+They think that the few companies that they’re noticing encompass all the companies that are looking for copywriters.

 And, considering you can probably balance between five or six clients a month, I don’t think you’re going to run out of potential clients in your next 5,000 lifetimes. 🙂